Coronavirus (Covid-19): What you need to know

 What should I do if I think I have Covid-19 and have to self-isolate?

 NHS advice says that if you have either a high temperature, a new, continuous cough or a loss of sense of smell or taste, you should use the 111 online Covid-19 service and then self-isolate for 10 days.
-Anyone you live with also needs to self-isolate, but for 14 days.
+Anyone you live with also needs to self-isolate in line with this official advice.

 In line with the latest government guidance, anyone that starts showing symptoms should get tested for Covid-19 as soon as possible.
 For more information on this, and to book or order a test, visit the NHS website.

 If you are self-isolating, please follow the below advice in line with Public Health England's recommendations:

 - Stay in your flat or home until your period of self-isolation is over and you no longer show symptoms.

 - If your symptoms get worse or you can't cope with them at home, use the 111 online Covid-19 service.
 If you can't get help online, call 111 or, in an emergency, call 999.

 - Do not go into work, university, lectures or public areas, and don’t use public transport or taxis.

 - If you have someone bringing supplies or have ordered shopping online, make sure the items are left outside of your room.

 - Stay away from friends or flatmates.

 - Make sure all of your rubbish is disposed of properly by tying it up in two plastic bin bags.

 - Clean anything you have touched in shared bathrooms or kitchens before and after every use.

 We would also advise the following: